ike9000e/encounter-editor-mmviii/README.md

 Prerequisites
 ----------------

 * Game as folder - the extracted ISO into directory.
-This is only to modify the "cmn.ng2" file.
+This is to have easy access tp "cmn.ng2" file.
 Only its small part is changed, no other game files will be altered.
 *	Chapter-Completed game saves for every chapter of interest.
 This is to start every game-test session from the begin of the chapter.
 Since, in essence, mid-chapter saves won't be compatible with any modifications made.
+Example archive can be found [here](https://github.com/ike9000e/dot-btl-editor-ng2/discussions/3#discussion-10214236)
 * Running the game on Xenia emulator.

 File Details